 Additional Targeted Support.
 Describe the State’s methodology, for identifying schools in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State’s methodology under ESEA section 1111(c)(4)(D), including the year in which the State will first identify such schools and the frequency with which the State will, thereafter, identify such schools.
 (ESEA section 1111(d)(2)(C)-(D))

-SD DOE will identify from the list of schools with consistently underperforming subgroups, any public school with a federally defined subgroup or a Gap group performing no better on any indicator than the aggregate performance by schools designated for Comprehensive Support in that academic year over a period of three years.
+SD DOE will identify from the list of schools with consistently underperforming subgroups, any public school with a federally defined subgroup or a Gap group performing no better on any eligible indicator than the aggregate performance by schools designated for Comprehensive Support in that academic year over a period of three years.
 Designation will first take place using the results of the 2017-18 data, for the 2018-19 school year, and annually thereafter.

 This will be calculated by flagging any public school with a federally defined subgroup or Gap group performing at a level that is below the performance of schools identified for comprehensive support for each indicator for three consecutive years.
 Similar to the manner in which confidence intervals are applied to targeted support schools, a 95 percent confidence interval will be used when applying this calculation to help smooth out the volatile nature of data that uses small n sizes.
 Any subgroup whose upper confidence bound for all indicators is less than the lower confidence bound for comprehensive support schools will flag a school for additional targeted support.
 This allows the state to hold the maximum number of schools accountable, but minimizes the potential for identification of a school in error.